Header menu logo Euclid

 Modifiers: inline

 Multiply two Quaternions.
-Its like adding one rotation to the other.
+It's like adding one rotation to the other.

 l : Quaternion